 And as far as setting up the board and getting it going, although we had a great experience with the very quick and snappy UEFI based GUI BIOS, and had no issues with our build with the board, it’s still too early to tell what the final experience will be.

-Take My Money?pricing and availability which seems to be a moving target.
+Yes, the board is pretty amazing (except for maybe the color) and the only thing that seems to be holding people back is pricing and availability which seems to be a moving target.
 However, it does look like the ASUS Z87I-Deluxe will hit the market sometime in Mid-August at this point and pricing is still only a guess, but our intuition is saying around the $179 US MSRP should be right.
 This makes the board slightly less expensive than its predecessor, the P8Z77-I Deluxe, and leaves room for an ROG edition called the “IMPACT” that should also hit shelves around the same time (but at a substantial premium).

 If the price point is a little high, we have heard that ASUS is also prepping a Z87I-PRO edition of the board that retains the awesome digital power delivery system via daughter board, but saves dollars with slightly downgraded networking capabilities.
 This board currently has 802.11AC and an INTEL NIC.
 So you’ll still be able to get the same overclocking performance, but without the premium networking bits.